openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     &vp_token=...
 ```

-This is an example of a VP Token containing a single Verifiable Presentation
+The following is a non-normative example of a VP Token containing a single Verifiable Presentation:

 <{{examples/response/vp_token_raw_ldp_vp.json}}

-with a matching `presentation_submission`.
+The following is a non-normative example of `presentation_submission` sent alongside an above VP Token:

 <{{examples/response/presentation_submission.json}}

 A `descriptor_map` element MUST contain a `path_nested` parameter referring to the actual Credential carried in the respective Verifiable Presentation.

-This is an example of a VP Token containing multiple Verifiable Presentations,
+The following is a non-normative example of a VP Token containing multiple Verifiable Presentations:

 <{{examples/response/vp_token_multiple_vps.json}}

-with a matching `presentation_submission` parameter.
+The following is a non-normative example of `presentation_submission` sent alongside an above VP Token:

 <{{examples/response/presentation_submission_multiple_vps.json}}